klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 A `contract` instance stores its contract address as `contractAddress` property when it was created.
 The address can be accessed through getter / setter function (`getContractAddress()` / `setContractAddress()`).

-Once a `contract` instance is created, you can deploy the smart contract by passing its bytecode you got after the compiling stage to the `ContractDeployParams` instance below.
+Once a `contract` instance is created, you can deploy the smart contract by passing its bytecode and constructor's arguments(if it needed to deploy.) below example.

 Note that the `deploy()` method of the `contract` instance sends transactions for contract deployment and contract execution.
 For sending transactions, it uses Keyrings in `caver.wallet` to sign them.
 The keyring to be used must have been added to `caver.wallet` before signing.